phcompeau/biological_modeling_course/_pages/prologue/prologue_blocks.md

 ![image-center](../assets/0_Bgs_movie.gif){: .align-center}

-If we keep the feed rate constant and tweak the kill rate ever so slightly to *k* = 0.097, then the patterns change significantly.
+If we keep the feed rate constant and tweak the kill rate ever so slightly to *k* = 0.097, then the patterns change significantly into spots.

 ![image-center](../assets/0_f34_k63.gif){: .align-center}
 {: style="font-size: medium;"}

-If we instead head in the opposite direction, making the prey a little happier (raising *f* to 0.038 and *k* to 0.099), then we obtain the following patterns.
+If we make the prey a little happier as well, raising  *f* to 0.038 and *k* to 0.099, then we have a different striped pattern.

 ![image-center](../assets/0_f38_k61.gif){: .align-center}
 {: style="font-size: medium;"}

-The following simulation raises *f* to 0.042 and *k* to 0.101.
+And if we raise *f* to 0.042 and *k* to 0.101, then again we see a spot pattern.

 ![image-center](../assets/0_f42_k59.gif){: .align-center}
 {: style="font-size: medium;"}

-Connection to conclusion here
+The point that we are making here is that very slight changes in our model's parameters can produce drastically different results in terms of the patterns that we witness.
+In this prologue's conclusion, we will say more about this and connect this observation back to our original motivation of patterns on animals' skin.

 [Next lesson](conclusion){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}